steinbergmedia/halion-script-api/src/HALion-Script/pages/Threads-in-HALion.md

 ## Using runAsync

 By calling [runAsync](./runAsync.md) in the **Processor** thread you can invoke a function that is executed in the **Controller** thread.
 The execution of [runAsync](./runAsync.md) takes at least one audio block, or longer, depending on the function that was called.
-The callback that called [runAsync](./runAsync.md) is put on hold until the function has completed.
-Please be aware of this when using [runAsync](./runAsync.md).
+Please note that when using [runAsync](./runAsync.md), the callback that called [runAsync](./runAsync.md) is put on hold until the function has completed.

 #### Example 2